strakam/generals-bots/README.md

 This script will run your `ExpanderAgent` in lobby `psyo`.
 ## 🙌 Contributing
 You can contribute to this project in multiple ways:
 - 🤖 If you implement ANY non-trivial agent, send it to us!
-We will publish it so others can play against it
+We will publish it, so others can play against it.
 - 💡 If you have an idea on how to improve the game, submit an issue or create a PR, we are happy to improve!
-  We also have some ideas (see [issues](https://github.com/strakam/generals-bots/issues)), so you can see what we plan to work on
+  We also have some ideas (see [issues](https://github.com/strakam/generals-bots/issues)), so you can see what we plan to work on.

 > [!Tip]
 > Check out [wiki](https://github.com/strakam/generals-bots/wiki) to learn in more detail on how to contribute.